Agent documentation index: llms.txt. Markdown versions of documentation pages are available by appending .md to the page URL.

 3. A user sends a sign instruction with an arbitrary message.

-4. The TEE extension signs the message with the stored key and returns the signature onchain.
+4. The TEE extension signs the message with the stored key and returns the signature on-chain.

 Architecture